Sandham-a/sandham-a.github.io/README.md

 ![color scheme](docs/features/color-pallet.png)

 ## Fonts
-I used exo font as it is a standard font for most corperate websites as it is clean and simple.
+I used exo font as it is a standard font for most corporate websites as it is clean and simple.
 The font is considered dyslexia friendly.

 ## Structure
 As stated before I was very aware of the previous project being a portfolio website and needed to make sure that it did not look like a rehash of that.
 Having researched recommended portfolio sites